-Since Trevor is amazing and always down for beer, he took me on a field trip to the grain store where we picked out pounds of grain, yeast, hops and lactose in a musty, farm-like warehouse.
-And then we spent three hours brewing the darn thing.
-Which I’m not even sure I’m going to like.
-Trevor accidentally had the wrong type of yeast on hand during the process, so we’re apparently making a Belgian chocolate stout instead of a normal stout, which he’s never done before.
-Whatever.
-I just want the chocolate part.
+A few years ago, I asked my brewmaster friend if he’d be willing to help me try making this Chocolate Stout beer.
+Trevor is amazing and he took me on a field trip to the grain store where we picked out pounds of grain, yeast, hops and lactose in a musty, farm-like warehouse before spending hours starting the brewing process.
+We realized halfway through that Trevor had the wrong type of yeast on hand, so we apparently made a Belgian chocolate stout instead of a normal stout, which he’s never done before.

-a) Boil a TON of grain in a lot of water and let it sit to extract sugars from the grain
+- Boil a ton of grain in water and let it sit to extract sugars from the grain

-b) Take the sugar-water and boil it with other components to make the beer: hops (for bitterness and balance), flavoring (we used cocoa) and lactose (for sweetness–it’s a sugar that isn’t fermented by the yeast).
+- Take the sugar-water and boil it with other components to make the beer:

-Spent grain isn’t the prettiest thing: it kind of looks like horse food and smells vaguely barn-like when ground into flour.
-However, that grainy, prickly, soggy mass has had most of the starch boiled out and is essentially a pile of protein and fiber—woohoo!
-It can be used for animal feed, but you can also stuff it into tons of other things—granola, flour, bread, waffles, biscotti, muffins, etc.
+It isn’t the prettiest thing: it kind of looks like horse food and smells vaguely barn-like when ground into flour.
+However, that grainy, prickly, soggy mass has had most of the starch boiled out and is essentially a pile of protein and fiber.
+It’s often used for animal feed, but you can also use it in other baking applications like granola, flour, bread, waffles, biscotti, muffins, etc.

-Just when I was wringing my hands once again and considering trashing the rest of the grain, I tried the cookies again with different modifications, and they were AMAZING.
-Soft and peanut buttery with a yielding crumb and studded with chewy grains—completely addicting.
-It’s like the thickest oatmeal cookie you’ve ever had with a crazy grainy texture.
-(You could probably sub oats for the spent grain and add a few more tablespoons of milk.
-Or Omnomicon suggests that any cooked grain might work—I’m dreaming about these with cooked quinoa!)
-They were apparently a big hit with my roommate’s coworkers.
+The texture is soft with a yielding crumb and studded with chewy grains—like the thickest oatmeal cookie you’ve ever had with a crazy grainy texture.
+(You could probably sub oats if you don’t have spent grain and add a few more tablespoons of milk.
+Or Omnomicon suggests that any cooked grain might work—like quinoa!)
+These have a nice peanut buttery flavor with nutty undertones.

 - 1/3 cup peanut butter

-- 1 tablespoon coconut oil can sub vegetable oil
+- 1 tablespoon coconut oil (vegetable oil also works)

 - 3/4 cup + 2 tablespoons brown sugar